Data-Driven Dynamic Factor Modeling via Manifold Learning: Model Estimation using Real Data

-Note that for both the 95\% VaR exceptions test in Table \ref{tab:var_results_95} and the 99\% VaR exceptions test in Table \ref{tab:var_results_99} there is no strong evidence to reject the null hypothesis that JDKF is correct.
-Meaning that the VaR estimates from JDKF appear statistically consistent with the expected distribution.
+Note that for the 95\% VaR exceptions test in Table \ref{tab:var_results_95} there is no strong evidence to reject the null hypothesis that JDKF is correct, i.e., that the VaR estimates from JDKF appear statistically consistent with the expected distribution.
 In both cases the number of observed exceptions is in line with the expected exceptions.
 For the 95\% test we observe 7 exceptions with an expected 7.5, JDKF is slightly conservative but certainly well within an acceptable range.
 This indicates JDKF is not displaying systematic under or over-estimation of risk.

 We now proceed to perform similar backtests on the other shorter periods of financial turmoil, which contain a very small number of prediction periods.
 Note that there are more periods of recessions in our data sample, but we decided to begin in 1990 to have a reasonable training window size.
 As mentioned earlier, for each of these shorter crisis periods, we fit the Kalman filter once starting a few months before the beginning of the interval to overcome the burn-in period.
 For the diffusion mapping, throughout all backtests (including the already discussed June 2004-December 2016), we made the empirical choice of $\ell=39$ for the diffusion coordinate embedding dimension and set $\veps$ to the median $d(x(t_i),x(t_j))$, based on the decay of the spectrum of the $\mathbf{P}$ matrix, displayed in Figure \ref{fig:macro_spectrum} for different choices of $\veps$.
 The rate of spectrum decay generally determines how well the manifold structure has been captured, slower decay requires more eigenvectors to represent the data, while faster decay usually suggests fewer dimensions are sufficient.
 We also display in Figure \ref{fig:macro_mse} the mean squared reconstruction error (using the lifting operator $\mathbf{H}^x$) for the diffusion maps computed on the macroeconomic factors for different choices of $\ell$ and $\veps$, our choice of $\veps$ balances a lower error than that for smaller $\veps$ with a better capture of the manifold structure than that for larger $\veps$, as evidenced by Figure \ref{fig:macro_spectrum}, where the larger $\veps$ capture mostly noise.
 These choices of $\ell$ and $\veps$ are fixed throughout the historical backtests and was obtained by inspecting the point where we observe the largest pairwise consecutive drop in the ordered eigenvalues obtained from applying the diffusion map to the entire time series of macroeconomic factors.